kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.9.1 - September 14, 2023 =
+* Added option to change default behavior when inserting videos into a post.

 = 4.9 - September 12, 2023 =
 * Removed Video.js v5.